-Use any attachment method as indicated below by "X" Restraint Type Child Weight LATCH (lower anchors and top tether anchor) Safety belt and top tether anchor Safety belt and LATCH (lower anchors and top tether anchor) Safety belt only Rear facing child seat Up to 48 lb (21 kg) X X Forward facing child seat Up to 48 lb (21 kg) X X X Forward facing child seat Over 48 lb (21 kg) X X
+Restraint Type Child Weight LATCH (lower • ent met clow by " Safety belt and top tether anchor hod as ind X" Safety belt and LATCH (lower anchors and top tether anchor) icated Safety belt only Rear facing child seat Up to 48 lb (21 kg) X X Forward facing child seat Up to 48 lb (21 kg) X X X Forward facing child seat Over 48 lb (21 kg) X X

-WARNING: Air bags can kill or injure a child in a child seat.
-NEVER place a rear-facing child seat in front of an active air bag.
+WARNING: Airbags can kill or injure a child in a child seat.
+NEVER place a rear-facing child seat in front of an active airbag.
 If you must use a forward-facing child seat in the front seat, move the vehicle seat all the way back.
 When possible, all children age 12 and under should be properly restrained in a rear seating position.
 If all children cannot be seated and restrained properly in a rear seating position, properly restrain the largest child in the front seat.
 WARNING: Always carefully follow the instructions and warnings provided by the manufacturer of any child restraint to determine if the restraint device is appropriate for your child's size, height, weight, or age.
 Follow the child restraint manufacturer's instructions and warnings provided for installation and use in conjunction with the instructions and warnings provided by the vehicle manufacturer.
 A safety seat that is improperly installed or utilized, is inappropriate for your child's height, age, or weight or does not properly fit the child may increase the risk of serious injury or death.